martong/vim-quick-search/README.md

 ## Known bugs / TODOs
 - Multiline visual selections will not work now.
 Unfortunately it is not easy to support this with ag.
 Search register will be set though.
-- Visual selection with '\' will not work.
-TODO: Escaping should be handled differently when the arg passed to ag.
-Search register will be set though.